HaoLam2608/cv/index.md

 ---

 ## Introduction

-I am a dedicated and enthusiastic DevOps Intern with a strong foundation in Information Technology, currently pursuing my degree at Ho Chi Minh City University of Industry and Trade.
-With hands-on experience in various projects, particularly in building and deploying applications using modern DevOps practices, I am eager to apply my skills and knowledge to contribute effectively to your team.
-My technical proficiency includes working with tools such as Docker, GitHub Actions, and cloud services like Azure, which I have utilized to streamline development and deployment processes.
-I am committed to continuous learning and am excited about the opportunity to grow and excel in a dynamic DevOps environment.
+I am a dedicated and enthusiastic .NET Developer with a strong foundation in Information Technology, currently pursuing my degree at Ho Chi Minh City University of Industry and Trade.
+With hands-on experience in various projects, particularly in building and deploying applications using .NET technologies, I am eager to apply my skills and knowledge to contribute effectively to your team.
+My technical proficiency includes working with tools such as .NET Framework, ASP.NET, and Microsoft SQL, which I have utilized to develop robust and scalable web applications.
+I am committed to continuous learning and am excited about the opportunity to grow and excel in a dynamic development environment.

 ---